Skip to main content

 HIGH AVAILABILITY

-Halal food widely available across Canada, particularly in major cities (Toronto, Montreal, Vancouver, Calgary, Edmonton, Ottawa).
-Large Muslim populations support halal grocery stores, restaurants, and food trucks.
-Middle Eastern, South Asian, and Southeast Asian restaurants commonly offer halal-certified options.
-Main challenges: Pork in Canadian bacon and peameal bacon; alcohol in some Quebec dishes; lard in traditional tourtière.
-Halal certification bodies (ISNA Canada, Halal Monitoring Authority) certify establishments.
-Major supermarket chains (Loblaws, Metro, Sobeys) carry halal meat sections.
-Use Zabihah app for locations across Canada.
+Halal food is easy to find across Canada, especially in Toronto, Montreal, Vancouver, Calgary, Edmonton, and Ottawa.
+Large Muslim communities in those cities support halal grocers, restaurants, and food trucks, and Middle Eastern, South Asian, and Southeast Asian spots usually carry halal-certified options.
+Watch for pork in Canadian and peameal bacon, alcohol in some Quebec dishes, and lard in traditional tourtière.
+ISNA Canada and the Halal Monitoring Authority certify establishments, and the major chains (Loblaws, Metro, Sobeys) stock halal meat sections.
+The Zabihah app maps locations nationwide.

 kosher